-Some Colleges and the School of Professional Studies maintain minimum standards for core requirements, demanding a minimum grade of C in all such classes.
+Some Colleges maintain minimum standards for core requirements, demanding a minimum grade of C in all such classes.
 Students are encouraged to complete most of the core curriculum during the freshman and sophomore years.
-They should consult their academic advisors or Section 10.4 Major and Minor Requirements of this Undergraduate Bulletin about the standards for their specific majors.
+They should consult their academic advisors or Section 11 Programs of this Undergraduate Bulletin about the standards for specific majors.